 The Canister does what it is Supposed to do

 The correct behavior of a canister can be checked in two steps.
 First, inspect the source code used to generate the Wasm code deployed in a canister to ensure that it implements the expected/claimed functionality, and only this functionality.
 Second, ensure that the Wasm module the canister runs, has indeed been generated from the claimed source code.
 Here, reproducibility of the build is crucial: the developer should have constructed the Wasm module so that precisely the same Wasm can be rebuilt from scratch.
 The user can then compare the hash of the rebuilt Wasm module with the module hash reported by the IC.
 Developers and users can find guidance on ensuring reproducibility in Reproducible canisters.

 Canister smart contracts are deployed and managed by controllers.
 Among other capabilities, controllers can change the code for the canisters which they control so canister code is mutable, unlike smart contracts on other blockchains.
-This feature brings canister smart contracts closer to typical software and makes them suitable for a broad range of applications where software logic can be changed on an as-needed basis.
+This feature brings canisters closer to typical software and makes them suitable for a broad range of applications where software logic can be changed on an as-needed basis.

 For critical applications like those used in DeFI, mutability can be dangerous; the controller could change a benign canister into a canister that steals ICP.
 Below we outline some options available to developers on how to verifiably restrict mutability.